 Bisnar Chase Personal Injury Attorneys have a stellar track record in fighting for the rights of slip and fall personal injury victims in California.

 It is common for property owners and insurance providers to deny responsibility for these types of accidents and for victims to struggle to get the compensation they need.
 An experienced California slip and fall lawyer will fight for the victim’s right to fair compensation for medical bills, lost wages, mental anguish, the cost of rehabilitation services and other related damages.

-Our attorneys have won numerous awards for representing injury victims including Attorney of the Year several times.
 If you need quality representation without having to pay up front, consider talking with us.
 Our promise to our clients is that you will have all fees advanced for your case until the end.
-If you follow our advice and we don't win, you wont pay.